Sensitivity Analysis on the Sphere and a Spherical ANOVA Decomposition: Introduction

 \textbf{Our main contributions} \begin{itemize} \item We propose a spherical ANOVA decomposition for the uniform distribution on the sphere $\S^d$.
-Due to the structure of the sphere, we have to additionally distinguish between even and odd terms and therefore introduce a parity vector. \item We introduce reduced orthogonal bases to describe the lower dimensional terms, which we use to implement high-dimensional function approximation on the sphere.
+Due to the structure of the sphere, we have to additionally distinguish between even and odd terms and therefore introduce a parity vector. \item We analyze which properties of the ANOVA decomposition can be transferred from the classical case and which problems arise with the dependencies of the variables. \item We introduce reduced orthogonal bases to describe the lower dimensional terms, which we use to implement high-dimensional function approximation on the sphere.
 Additionally, we define Sobol indices on the sphere in order to apply sensitivity analysis for the spherical ANOVA decomposition. \item We show in numerical examples that the spherical ANOVA decomposition captures the expected non-zero spherical ANOVA terms, similar to how one would expect the terms from the classical ANOVA decomposition. \end{itemize}

 However, extending the ANOVA decomposition from a tensor product domain to the sphere leads to theoretical challenges arising from the geometry of the domain.
-In Section~\ref{sec:anova_cla}, we recall this classical ANOVA decomposition.
 The intrinsic curvature of the sphere automatically induces variable interactions.
 Even if the function has a simple structure in cartesian coordinates, the manifold's constraints enforce coupling between variables, effectively creating artificial interactions.
 Second, the natural algebraic dependence of the variables (i.e., $\norm{\x} =1$) implies that the inputs cannot vary independently.
 Consequently, it is generally impossible to construct a decomposition consisting of strictly orthogonal terms in the classical sense.

 The analysis of functions on the sphere, the ball and the simplex are related.
 Here, we focus on the analysis of the sphere, but the key idea can be transferred to the unit ball and the simplex.
 Due to the different geometry on the unit ball and the simplex, the dependencies between the ANOVA terms must be considered carefully.
 So, we leave the considerations of our approach on the ball and the simplex open for future work.